susanodii/values-and-variables-in-JavaScript/variables.md

 ### What are variables in JavaScript

-Variables are used to store data values and can be accessed throughout the programme.
-Variables act like containers that are used to hold values and can be updated and retrieved when needed.
-For example, in the example used above, the value "Susan" can not be retrieved for use later in the program because it was not stored in a variable.
-You can think of a variable as a container that stores the value Susan, each time you want to  use the value Susan, you simply go the container.
+Variables are used to store data values and can be accessed throughout the program.They function as containers for holding values and can be updated and retrieved when needed.
+Without variables, data values cannot be retrieved for later use.
+Think of a variable as a container that holds a specific value like "Susan".
+Whenever you need to use the value, you can access it from the container.

 ### How to declare a variable in JavaScript